Call for Contributions

 Category 1 and 2 proposals are to be submitted electronically to the AES 147th Papers EasyChair system by May 31, 2019.

 For the complete-manuscript peer-reviewed convention papers (category 1), authors are asked to submit papers of 4–10 pages to the submission site.
 These complete-manuscript papers will be reviewed by at least two experts in the field, and authors will be notified of acceptance by 2019 July 5.
 Final manuscript with revisions requested by the reviewers have to be submitted before 2019 July 26.
 If rejected as a convention paper (Cat.
 1), the proposal may still be accepted for categories 2 or 3.

 For abstract-precis-reviewed proposals (Cat.
 2), a title, 60-to 120-word abstract, and 500- to 750-word précis of the proposed paper must be submitted by 2019 May 31.
 Authors will be notified of acceptance by 2019 June 28, and the authors must submit their final manuscripts (4 to 10 pages) before 2019 July 26.
 If rejected from this category, the proposal may be still be accepted as an engineering brief (Cat.
 3).

 Papers exceeding 10 pages run the risk of rejection without review.
 If such a paper is accepted the author will be charged a fee of $25 for every page over 10.

 For engineering briefs (Cat.
-3), authors must supply a short synopsis to the AES 147th E-Briefs EasyChair system by 2019 August 1 to indicate their desire to present an engineering brief.
+3), authors must supply an abstract to the AES 147th E-Briefs EasyChair system by 2019 August 1 to indicate their desire to present an engineering brief.
 This should cover the background of your topic and the specific work you will be presenting.
 Submissions will be reviewed based on interest to the AES community, and to ensure that any presentations will not be of a commercial nature.
 Topics for the engineering briefs can be very wide-ranging.
-Relaxed reviewing of submissions will consider mainly whether they are of interest to AES convention attendees and are not overly commercial.
 PDF manuscripts of 1–5 pages are optional, to be included in the E-Library, and must be submitted by 2019 August 30.
 Abstract-only presentations will not be included in the E-Library.